the1024club/the1024.club/README.md

 - private key sign transactions to the api for CRUD of your 1k
 - ability to set mime-type of your 1k

+**WARNING: The keys `ex_private.pem` and `public.pem` exist solely to serve as placeholders during testing.
+Do not use them in a setting where security is needed!**